 For Immediate Release

-April 4, 2007 at 5:30pm at Columbia University, 2950 Broadway (on 116th Street).
+April 4, 2007 at 5:30pm at Columbia University, 2950 Broadway (on 116th Street)

-NY ICE believes that Columbia's President Bollinger has set a terrible example by issuing a non-punishment to the violators of our country's most basic right—Freedom of Speech—and has, for all intents, all but condoned future 1st Amendment violations on Columbia's campus.
+NY ICE believes that Columbia's President Bollinger has set a terrible example by issuing a non-punishment to the violators of our country's most basic right--Freedom of Speech--and has, for all intents, all but condoned future 1st Amendment violations on Columbia's campus.

-NY ICE is open to all Americans and legal immigrants who believe in enforcement-ONLY immigration legislation.
+New Yorkers for Immigration Control and Enforcement is open to all Americans and legal immigrants who believe in enforcement-only immigration legislation.
 Our members are a racially diverse and politically heterogeneous assembly, united in our common struggle to protect our borders and nation.